-National Bohemian Bank Can (circa 1969)
+National Bohemian Bank Can: circa 1969

 Bank Cans and other Brewery Souvenirs

-Brewing industry trade journals recommended tours as a good way to win new customers and to win local support for your business.
+Brewing industry trade journals recommended tours as a good way to win new customers and to win local support for breweries.
 Tours varied in their length and how much detail they revealed.
 Smaller breweries that couldn't afford full time tour guides sometimes trained salesmen to do tours.
 Breweries could print pamphlets and booklets to pass out to visitors.
 Some provided food and they usually gave away free sample of their products.
-According to a 1947 article in "American Brewer" breweries provided things such as pretzels, sandwiches, cold cuts and even buffet dinners.
+According to a 1947 article in American Brewer, breweries provided things such as pretzels, sandwiches, cold cuts and even buffet dinners.
 One Texas brewery featured a Mexican dinner with some tours.

 Breweries could follow up after the tour with letters to the visitor and, of course, material to take home.
 Bank cans were only one type of souvenir you could get on a brewery tour.
 The page below shows some of the items people could pick up (usually free).